taosdata/TDengine/docs/en/20-third-party/50-qstudio.md

 To connect TDengine using qStudio, you need to complete the following preparations:

 - Install qStudio: qStudio supports major operating systems, including Windows, macOS, and Linux.
-Please ensure you download the correct installation package for your platform from the download page (https://www.timestored.com/qstudio/download/).
+Please ensure you download the correct installation package for your platform from the [download page](https://www.timestored.com/qstudio/download/).
 - Set up TDengine instance: Make sure TDengine is installed and running correctly, and the taosAdapter is installed and running.
 For detailed information, refer to the taosAdapter User Manual.

 ## Connecting to TDengine with qStudio